yutao-huang/office-scripts-conway-game-of-life/README.md

   const BOARD_COLOR = null;
   ```

-- The cell color (Refer to <https://html-color.codes/> for the format of the color code):
+- The cell color (refer to <https://html-color.codes/> for the format of the color code):

   ```typescript
   const CELL_COLOR = "green";